 We’ve run these five for sixteen hours each day for a couple weeks now.
-This Philips bulb has run throughout much of the day, with neither flicker nor failure, and cost us only $12 for a 2-pack at Home Depot.
-Not the cheapest LED bulbs we’ve found, but still affordable given their long service life.
+This Philips bulb has run throughout much of the day, with neither flicker nor failure.
+Plus, it cost us only $12 for a 2-pack at Home Depot.
+Not the cheapest LED bulbs we’ve found, but still affordable given how many years they last.

 These LED bulbs operate with SOME heating.
 But they don’t become nearly as hot as their 75 watt incandescent counterparts.
 They run even cooler than compact fluorescent lamps with similar brightness.

 Plus, they operate silently, with neither buzzing, humming, hissing, nor whistling.
 On radios, they’re also quite quiet; generating no detectable RF or EM interference on those most susceptible AM frequencies.

 Further, the common A19 form factor allows them to fit in most any light fixture that supports standard incandescent bulbs.
 The Philips A19 bulb format looks like the traditional Edison-style incandescent bulb in size and shape.
 This bulb also about mirrors an incandescent in its low weight.

 Gone are those heavy metal heat sinks at the base of many older LED light bulbs.
 These not only made the LED bulb heavier.
 But they also raised the shipping costs of them due to the extra weight.
 But these Philips units are quite light.
 So, they’re cheaper to ship.
 This, among other factors, results in inexpensive, state-of-the-art lighting for the consumer.
 Way to go, Philips!